Why Reducing DSO Is the Highest-Leverage Move for Finance Teams in 2026

 Why Is Reducing DSO the Highest-Leverage Move a Finance Team Can Make?

-Reducing DSO is the highest-leverage move because it converts revenue you have already earned into usable cash, without raising a round, taking on debt, or cutting spend.
-Every day you shave off DSO releases working capital that was sitting in unpaid invoices.
-For a company carrying $450K in receivables, a 40%+ reduction frees roughly $180K, money you can deploy instead of finance.
+Reducing days sales outstanding is the highest-leverage move a finance team can make because it converts revenue you have already earned into usable cash, without raising a round, taking on debt, or cutting spend.
+Every day you shave off DSO releases working capital that was sitting idle in unpaid invoices.
+For a company carrying $450K in receivables, a 40% reduction in DSO frees roughly $180K, money you can deploy into the business instead of effectively lending it to your customers for free.

 How Does DSO Translate Into Trapped Cash?